You are here: Home » Labour & Birth » Signs That Labour Has Begun

 If your waters break before labour starts, call your midwife.
 Use a sanitary pad (not a tampon) so your midwife can check the colour of the waters.

 It's usual to go into labour within 24 hours of the waters breaking.
-You'll be offered an induction if you do not because, without amniotic fluid, there's an increased risk of infection for your baby.
+You'll be offered an induction if you do not because, without amniotic fluid, there's a small increased risk of infection for your baby.

 Until your induction, or if you choose to wait for labour to start naturally, tell your midwife immediately if: